Keyword

 Message: Enter the response message that users will receive after texting a keyword.

-You can include a trigger event in your application by defining a webhook.
+You include a trigger event in your application by defining a webhook.

-WhatsApp only supports a limited set of basic formatting options, such as bold, italics, strikethrough, and monospace:
+WhatsApp only supports a limited set of basic formatting options, such as bold, italics, and strikethrough:

 - Bold Text: To make text bold, place asterisks